AlexBishopCode/Barber-Brain/README.md

 ### User Requirements

-1. **As a Staff Member**, I wnat to easily access the system, type the client's name, and find their details with minimal clicks.
+1. **As a Staff Member**, I want to easily access the system, type the client's name, and find their details with minimal clicks.
-2. **As the Barber Shop Owner**, I want to View client visit frequency to understand repeat trade.
+2. **As the Barber Shop Owner**, I want to view client visit frequency to understand repeat trade.
-3. **As the Barber Shop Owner**, I wans to add login details for new staff members.
+3. **As the Barber Shop Owner**, I want to add login details for new staff members.
-4. **SAs a staff member**, I want the system to provide clear client details as a prompt without relying on memory.
+4. **SAs a staff member**, I want the system to provide clear client details as a prompt without me relying on my own memory.

 ## System Data Flow Chart

-The flow chart visually illustrates the sequence of steps and decisions a user experiences, along with the data paths involved.
+The flow chart visually illustrates the sequence of steps and decisions a user experiences, along with the True/Flase paths involved.
 It maps out how users interact with the system and how data moves through different stages of the process.

 ![Code Flow Chart Screengrab](assets/images/barber_flow_chart.png) Created on [Canva](https://www.canva.com/)